China food watchdog to tighten supervision of milk powder makers

 Milk powder producers have come under scrutiny in China in recent weeks for pricing as well as health issues.

-On Wednesday, China fined six milk powder producers a total of $110 million for price fixing and anti-competitive behavior.
-Fonterra was among those penalized, with a fine of 4 million yuan ($653,300), the smallest of the six.
+On Wednesday, China fined six milk powder producers a total of $110 million (70 million pounds) for price fixing and anti-competitive behaviour.
+Fonterra was among those penalised, with a fine of 4 million yuan (420,399 pounds), the smallest of the six.

 China's infant formula market is set to grow to $25 billion by 2017 from $12.4 billion in 2012, according to data from Euromonitor.
 Foreign brands account for about half of total sales and can sell for more than double the price of local formula.